Security-Onion-Solutions/securityonion-docs/airgap.rst

 Updating
 --------

 When you run :ref:`soup` on an airgap install, it will ask for the location of the upgrade disk.
+You can do one of the following:
-You can burn the latest ISO image to a DVD and insert it in the DVD drive, flash the ISO image to a USB drive and insert that USB drive, or simply copy the ISO file itself to the airgapped manager.
+- burn the latest ISO image to a DVD and insert it in the DVD drive
+- flash the ISO image to a USB drive and insert that USB drive
+- simply copy the ISO file itself to the airgapped manager

 Updating from RC3
 -----------------